History of Amsterdam

 Meanwhile, the Portuguese succession crisis of 1580 drove Portugal and Spain to unite under Philip II of Spain, so Amsterdam had to find new suppliers.
 Against the prohibition of Spain, the Dutch ships sailed to the Malabar region of southern India, Malacca in Malaysia, the Maluku Islands in Indonesia and the small Antilles.

 In 1609, the city of Amsterdam founded one of the earliest banks, very similar to the banks in the north of Italy like Venice.
-It became essential for the development of the city’s trade and commerce.
-During the seventeenth century, Amsterdam grew into the most powerful financial center in the world and its stock market was one of the first to work daily.
+It became essential for the development of the city's trade and commerce.
+During the 17th century, Amsterdam grew into the most powerful financial centre in the world, and its stock market was one of the first to work daily.

-The seventeenth century is considered the city’s Golden Age.
-Amsterdam demonstrated its world power by constructing magnificent building in the Old Town, for example, the Town Hall in Dam Square.
+The 17th century is considered the city's Golden Age.
+Amsterdam demonstrated its world power by constructing magnificent buildings in the Old Town, for example, the Town Hall in Dam Square.
 The city also became home for many European artists and intellectuals, like Rembrandt, Spinoza and Descartes, who fled from the various wars that were ravaging the Old Continent.

 The Athenaeum Illustre school was established in 1632.

 Dutch tolerance attracted many expelled Jews from Spain and Portugal to Amsterdam and the rest of the Republic.
-Consequently, it became an international center of precious stones and metals.
+Consequently, it became an international centre of precious stones and metals.

 During the Golden Age, the wealthy merchants controlled the city.
 To defend their interests, the citizens broke Amsterdam’s dikes in two occasions, in opposition to William II and Louis XIV of France.

-The headquarters of the Dutch East India Company was established in Amsterdam in 1602.
+In 1602, the headquarters of the Dutch East India Company was established in Amsterdam.
 Its colonial traffic covered half the world and competed against England, Spain and Portugal.
 In later years, this company transported slaves between Africa and America.

 By the end of the century, the Dutch Republic lost a lot of its power over its colonies to England.
 Moreover, Amsterdam lost political power to The Hague.